alphagov/govuk-rfcs/rfc-176-replacing-static.md

 - Move current global banner code code into the gem, and use that code in `static`
 - Convert the global banner code to use the same Redis system that the emergency banner uses.

-### Stream 2: Layout/Shared Asset Gem
+### Stream 2: Layout Gem
 - Create prototype layout gem
-- Trial moving shared assets into the gem, and allowing a host app to compile them into a shared asset bucket.
+- Trial moving static's assets into the gem, and allowing a host app to compile them into the shared asset bucket.
 - Add a second app to the trial, to ensure that the shared components can be accessed by both.
 - Trial adding most common layout into gem (this may require some progress on the banner gem so that we can include the banner code as part of the common layout)
 - Compare application with layouts from gem with similar app with layout from static.
+- Move header/footer configuration from the publishing components gem into the layout gem.

+### Optional Stream: Shared assets in other apps
+- Trial simplifying how other apps compile their assets so that they put them in the assets root rather than in subfolders.

 ### Final Stream: Retire static